pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 0010	  09 00 00 00 00 00 00 00  B4 E5 E4 ED 00 00 00 00
 ~~~

-Fiddling around with the type-sizes, it seems we can use use `t_fstPtrInt` as the type for `dumpBytes`,
+Fiddling around with the type-sizes, it seems we can use use `VstIntPtr` as the type for `dumpBytes`,
 and everything will align nicely (without the need for some padding bytes):

 ~~~C